psychemedia/eurydice-resources/resources/eurydice_bodies_funerals_and_memorials.md

 Sandown

 A CURIOUS INCIDENT.—connected with the loss of H.M.S.
 Eurydice has just occurred at Brighton.
-Amongst those who were reported as having perished in that ill-fated vessle was a lad named Merchant, and, a lad of the same same having left his home in Brighton a long time previously in order to join that ship, his friends, who had not heard from him since he left home, mourned for him as dead, believing, as the name and initial were the same, and as the descriptions corresponded, that it was their son who was lost.
+Amongst those who were reported as having perished in that ill-fated vessel was a lad named Merchant, and, a lad of the same same having left his home in Brighton a long time previously in order to join that ship, his friends, who had not heard from him since he left home, mourned for him as dead, believing, as the name and initial were the same, and as the descriptions corresponded, that it was their son who was lost.
 Nearly twenty months had elapsed since the disaster, when greatly to their surprise, the lad who was regarded as dead long since walked into his home alive and well, having travelled 65,000 miles since he had set forth.
 It appeared that, instead of joining the Eurydice, he had joined another ship, and finally had reached England in the Shah, after having visited the four continents.
 He had not written home either from want of opportunity or indifference.

+---
+TEXT

+In the Navy budget for 1880, monies were set aside to contribute to the costs of a memorial to the Eurydice.

 ---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000290/18800226/015/0003
 Portsmouth Evening News
 Thursday 26 February 1880